 Are you a fan of Harry Potter?
 The friendly schoolboy wizard that guided the entire world through the most amazing magical adventures.
 If so, this article is right for you.

 As you may know, J.K.
-Rowling took inspiration from many other stories, myths and places.
+Rowling took inspiration from many other stories, myths, and places.
 And one of these places is Portugal and its second largest city: Porto.
 Discover now the intriguing relationship between this city and the Harry Potter series.

 It’s not difficult to fall in love with this bookshop.
-The first time you see it you fell infatuated and it’s so easy to understand why J. K. Rowling used it as an inspiration.
+The first time you see it you feel infatuated and it’s so easy to understand why J. K. Rowling used it as an inspiration.
 Those walls, shelves, books, and stairs, which gave birth to the stairs of Hogwarts, tell a thousand stories.
 It’s a pleasure, indeed!

-Rowling was feeling the need to evade from England so she came to Portugal to teach English in a school.
-Porto was the chosen city and we believe that if the stars had not aligned this way, Harry Potter would have never been created, at least not as we know it.
+Rowling was feeling the need to evade from England, so she came to Portugal to teach English in a school.
+Porto was the chosen city, and we believe that if the stars had not aligned this way, Harry Potter would have never been created, at least not as we know it.
 In fact, there are many myths in Portugal on how J. K. Rowling started or finished her first book.
 So, the legend says that Rowling finished her first book on one of the wonderful marble tables at this famous café.

 Some even say that she started writing on napkins while enjoying a coffee without spending too much money but spending long hours there.
 Rowling and her ex-husband were usual customers and this connection to the books became so gigantic and well known that Majestic is now a touristic point.
 However, Majestic is absolutely an astonishing place in one of the most legendary and crowded streets of Porto – Santa Catarina.